saulpw/visidata/www/howto/dev/loaders.md

 The above code will probably work just fine for smaller datasets, but a large enough dataset will cause the interface to freeze.
 Fortunately, making an [async](/docs/async) loader is pretty straightforward:

-1. Add `@async` decorator to `reload`.
-This causes the method to be launched in a new thread.
+1. Add `@async` decorator on the `reload` method, which causes it to be launched in a new thread.

 2. Wrap the iterator with [`Progress`](/api/Progress).
 This updates the **progress percentage** as it passes each element through.